Battle of Sedan (1940): Battle of Stonne

 The French offensive at Stonne was of vital importance.
-The town remained a base situated on high ground overlooking Sedan.
+The town remained a base on high ground overlooking Sedan.
 The French could use it as a base from which to launch long-term attacks on Sedan.
 On 13 May, the battle began.
-The French committed the 3d Company, 49th Tank Battalion; 1st Company, 45th Tank Battalion; and the 2d Company, 4th Tank Battalion; the 1st Battalion, 67th Infantry Regiment; and the 1st Company, 51st Infantry Regiment.
+The French committed the 3d Company, 49th Tank Battalion; the 1st Company, 45th Tank Battalion; the 2nd Company, 4th Tank Battalion; the 1st Battalion, 67th Infantry Regiment; and the 1st Company, 51st Infantry Regiment.
 The French infantry were slow in their advance, which meant the armour outran them.
 Alone, the tanks tried to attack and failed.
-At this time, Stonne was held only by the 1st Battalion Großdeutschland supported by only nine of the Regiment's 12 anti-tank artillery guns.
+At this time, Stonne was held only by the 1st Battalion, Großdeutschland, supported by only nine of the regiment's 12 anti-tank artillery guns.
 As the French pressed forward, the weak German defence struggled to hold its ground.
 However, when one German platoon managed to knock out three French Char B1s, the French tank crews panicked and drove away to the south.
 It was a psychological victory for the Germans which encouraged their continued defence of the position.
-In the next attacks, they held their positions and fought.
-The town would fall to each side over the next 48 hours, as offensive followed counter-attack.
-The 10th Panzer sent its 1st Battalion, 69th Infantry Regiment to support the hard-pressed Großdeutschland.
+In the next attacks, they held their positions.
+The town would fall repeatedly to each side over the next 48 hours, as offensive followed counter-attack.
+The 10th Panzer sent its 1st Battalion, 69th Infantry Regiment, to support the hard-pressed Großdeutschland.
 The Germans retook the town at 17:00 on 17 May, for the fourth time in nine hours.

-The Germans reinforced their defences on the night of 16 May with the VI Corps, consisting of the 16th Division under Heinrich Krampf, and 24th Infantry Division.
+The Germans reinforced their defences on the night of 16 May with VI Corps, consisting of the 16th (under Heinrich Krampf) and 24th Infantry Divisions.
 It was a timely deployment.
-By this time the Großdeutschland had lost 570 men and were in need of rest and the Panzerjägerkompanie 14 (14th Panzer Anti-tank Company) had lost six of its 12 guns.
+By this time Großdeutschland had lost 570 men and was in need of rest, and the Panzerjägerkompanie 14 (14th Panzer Anti-tank Company) had lost six of its 12 guns.
 It had also lost 12 dead and 65 wounded.
 Stonne was destroyed.
-Around 33 French tanks and 24 German Panzers were knocked out.
-With the IV Corps now supporting the German defence and counter-attacks, the town was captured for the 17th and final time at 17:45 on 17 May.
+Around 33 French tanks and 24 German panzers had been knocked out.
+With IV Corps now supporting the German defence and counter-attacks, the town was captured for the 17th and final time at 17:45 on 17 May.